tkych/cl-mod-prime/README.md

 #### [Special Variable] \*PRIME-P-SWICHING-LIMIT\*

 The function PRIME-P has internal dispatch that controls the algorithm of primality test.
-A integer below \*PRIME-P-SWICHING-LIMIT\*, is checked its primality by the Trial Division algorithm.
+A integer below \*PRIME-P-SWICHING-LIMIT\*, is checked primality by the Trial Division algorithm.
-A integer above \*PRIME-P-SWICHING-LIMIT\*, is checked its primality by the Miller-Rabin Probabilistic algorithm.
+A integer above \*PRIME-P-SWICHING-LIMIT\*, is checked primality by the Miller-Rabin Probabilistic algorithm.

 The default value of \*PRIME-P-SWICHING-LIMIT\* is 500000000.
 According to my experience with my environment (see. /cl-mod-prime/test.lisp, compare-td-mr),